codeforboston/ungentry/README.md

 ##Get Started!

-Head over to the [wiki](https://github.com/codeforboston/ungentry/wiki) for instructions on how to get into the code.
+Head over to the [wiki](https://github.com/codeforboston/ungentry/wiki) for more info and instructions on how to get into the code.